Academany/fabzero/w4/code101.md

-# Introduction to programming
+# Introduction to embedded C programming

-In this session we are going to learn to program an attiny44 using AVR-GCC toolchain in C language.
+In this section we are going to learn to program an attiny44 using AVR-GCC toolchain in C language.
 Programming is a huge topic.
 It will take long time to master.

+## I know Arduino scripting language.
+I don't need C
+Please watch this video https://www.youtube.com/watch?v=ERY7d7W-6nA

+## The datasheet
-The first thing you should know about programming is that **you cannot program a microcontroller without reading the datasheet** of that specific microcontroller.
+The first thing you should know about embedded programming is that **you cannot program a microcontroller without reading the datasheet** of that specific microcontroller.

 > Download the [Attiny 44 Datasheet](http://www.atmel.com/images/doc8006.pdf) and browse through it.